 “Curtius is very down on the Greeks.
 He makes the distinction that the Macedonians are mostly okay, but the Greeks are the real trouble”

-I think the other thing to say is that Arrian has probably got a particular reader in mind, and that reader is the Emperor Hadrian.
+The other thing to say is that Arrian has probably got a particular reader in mind, and that reader is the Emperor Hadrian.
 Arrian knew Hadrian.
 Arrian was made a consul and that would have been a decision of Hadrian.
-Hadrian inherited an Empire from his predecessor, Trajan, that reached into Mesopotamia, that included a lot the territory in which Alexander had fought.
+Hadrian inherited an empire from his predecessor, Trajan, that reached into Mesopotamia, that included a lot the territory in which Alexander had fought.
 One of Hadrian’s first acts was to withdraw from the region east of the Euphrates River—so he was abandoning places Alexander had once controlled.

 “I think that the modern tendency to point out how bad Alexander was probably misses the point of what historians should be doing”

 One other important thing about Arrian is that he’s from a Greek background.
 He’s from a town in western Anatolia, but he’s very much a figure of Greek literature.
-He sat at the feet of a famous philosopher Epictetus and recorded his work and he wants to present Alexander in a positive light as a Greek, as a sign of how great the Greeks were in the past.
-This is a sort of ‘look what the Greeks have done for us’ kind of presentation, or ‘look how glorious the ancestors of the Greeks were.’
+He sat at the feet of a famous philosopher, Epictetus, and recorded his work.
+He wants to present Alexander in a positive light as a Greek, as a sign of how great the Greeks were in the past.
+This is a ‘look what the Greeks have done for us’ kind of presentation, or ‘look how glorious the ancestors of the Greeks were.’